Brothers in Conflict

 "What are you conspiring with my wife about, Sinj?"
 String asked me as Caitlin slid her arm around his waist.

 "Nothing, String," Caitlin replied.
-"I just promised Sinj that—that I'll help he and Dom take care of you from now on.
+"I just promised Sinj that I'll help he and Dom take care of you from now on.
 Okay?"

 "Okay, Cait," String replied, and smiled at her.
 "And I promised your mother and Erin that I'll take care of you from now on, too."
 She looked up at my brother and smiled, just before he kissed her.
 As I watched String with Cait, I thought about some of the women I knew String had dated—and the ones that Dom had told me about, but I knew one thing—you done good, little brother.
 You made the right choice this time.
 In the short time I've known Cait, and seen her with String, I've realized that those two had the same kind of love our parents had—and I knew that finally, String had found the one woman he'd spend the rest of his life with.

 That night when I went home, I thought about everything that I'd done, and the chances I'd taken to bring String and Caitlin together.
-It's worth it, I thought happily as I pictured the smile on my little brother's face—a smile that I hadn't seen there in a long time.
+It's worth it.
+I pictured the smile on my little brother's face—a smile that I hadn't seen there in a long time, and I knew I'd done the right thing.
 The argument, the nasty words we exchanged—seeing them together like that makes it all worth it.
 Like I said before, the ends justified the means.
-Heck, even String thinks so, I thought with more than a small air of satisfaction.
-And, I thought as I went to bed that night, wondering what sort of stories I'd hear from String and Caitlin in a couple of weeks when they came back from their honeymoon, if I had to, I'd do it all again in a heartbeat.
+Heck, even String thinks so.
+I felt more than a small air of satisfaction with myself for what I did.
+And, if I had to, I'd do it all again in a heartbeat.
+I fell asleep wondering what sort of stories I'd hear from String and Caitlin in a couple of weeks when they came back from their honeymoon, and knowing that my little brother was finally, truly, happy.